KritiCParikh/KritiCParikh.github.io/README.md

-# Data Science & Analytics Portfolio
+# Data Science, AI & Analytics Portfolio

 This personal portfolio website showcases my skills, projects, and professional experience in the field of Data Science, Analytics, and Machine Learning